hvieira/elixir-playground/dummy_product_api_umbrella/README.md

 ## TODO
+- Build authenticated endpoints with JWT as bearer tokens
+  - issuing of JWT tokens as access tokens.
+Could also do ID tokens but necessary for this
+  - validating JWT tokens signature
+  - protect endpoints with JWT when authN/Z is required
 - Build an API for users (with tests)
 - Build an API for products (with tests)
 - Run as docker container